At AST privacy is protected

 We protect your information from error, loss and unauthorized access

 Our employees and agents who need to have access to personal information in the course of their duties are made aware that it is confidential.
-Each employee must certify annually that he or she has maintained the confidentiality of information entrusted to him or her.

 Our computer security specialists build security into all our computer systems.